chrisgrieser/shimmering-obsidian/documentation/Features for Developers.md

 ## Open various folders related to development
 ➡️ Refer to the section [Quick Access to hidden folders](Utility%20Features.md#Open-Various-Folders) for further information.
+- 🆕 to open local plugin folders in `.obsidian/plugins/`, use the [Settings Search](Settings%20Search.md).

 ## Vault-Related features
 ➡️ Refer to the section [Change & Access your Vault](Utility%20Features.md#Change-and-Access-your-Vault) for information on how to:
 - open the vault root in Finder
 - open the vault root in your (default) Terminal
 - quickly open the Help Vault

 ## 🆕 Beta Plugins
 **`obeta`: Access beta-plugin-related commands.**